Knee Anatomy: Complete Guide to Parts, Names, Functions & Diagram

 Anterior Cruciate Ligament (ACL)

-The ACL is a ligament in your knee that starts from the bottom part of your leg bone (tibia), between and in front of intercondylar eminences.
+The ACL is a ligament in your knee that starts from the bottom of your leg bone (tibia), between and in front of intercondylar eminences.

 The ACL runs downward, inward, and a bit forward.
 It attaches to two spots on the outer side of the knee bone: one called the lateral intercondylar ridge and another called the lateral bifurcate ridge.